danepod/express-hypermedia/README.md

 *Requirements: NodeJS 8.9.4, Typescript 2.7.2*

 1. Download this repository (*the following commands assume you use a terminal with the repository's folder active*)
-2. Install dependencies: `npm install`
+2. Install dependencies: `npm install`, this also automatically compiles the project via TypeScript
-3. Compile TypeScript to JavaScript: `tsc`
-4. To use `express-hypermedia` within another TS/JS project:
+3. (*Temporary*) To use `express-hypermedia` within another TS/JS project:

    Execute `npm link` inside the root folder of `express-hypermedia`.
 Next, you change to the folder of your project that you want to use `express-hypermedia` with and execute `npm link express-hypermedia`.
 This way, npm generates a Symlink to the library within the project's node_modules folder.
 You can now use `express-hypermedia` as if it were normally installed through npm.